There's a "stablecoin invasion" happening. Will this price-stabilized virtual currency be the next big thing to disrupt the crypto space?

-Stablecoins are also especially beneficial for overseas payments, since there doesn’t have to be any conversion of different fiat currencies.
-A person in India could receive USD-backed stablecoins without converting them into rupees and losing a massive percentage to fees.
+Stablecoins could also find applications for overseas money transfers since there doesn’t have to be any conversion of different fiat currencies.
+A person in India could receive USD-backed stablecoins without converting them into rupees and losing a percentage to fees.

 Streamlining recurring and P2P payments